Business Capability Definition and Examples

 “Business capabilities are the tangible and intangible building blocks of a business that give it the ability to do what it does.”

-Still – what does this mean?
+Still – what does this mean in practice?
 What does a business capability look like?
 How is it different from a business function?

 Let’s break it down into three areas: